rwilcox/my-learnings-docs/learning_azure.md

   * standard <-- spinning disks
   * premium <-- SSD

-Storage Account is immutably created with one of these types
+Storage Account is immutably created with one of these types above Storage account default is allow connections from all networks Storage account specifies Performane too
+... specifies replication
+access tier

 Data is encrypted automatically before being persisted to managed disks, blob, queue etc; then decrypted before retrieval

+## Azure Files

+can provided shared acces to files across multiple VMs

+Supports SMB or NFS (pick one per disk)

+Snapshots diff based but you just need to run the last one to restore

+Soft delete can be enabled on new or existing file shares

+Cloud Tiering: allowing frequently accessed files to be cached locally

+### Azure File Sync

+## Azure Disks

+Are page based blobs

 ## Blob Storage